Joe Mixon: 2019

-In Week 3 against the Buffalo Bills, Mixon rushed 15 times for 61 yards and caught two passes for 34 yards and a touchdown as the Bengals lost 21–17.
-In Week 10 against the Baltimore Ravens, Mixon rushed a season high 30 times for 114 yards in the 49–13 loss.
-In Week 11 against the Oakland Raiders, Mixon rushed 15 times for 86 yards and his first rushing touchdown of the season in the 17–10 loss.
-In Week 14 against the Cleveland Browns, Mixon finished the game with 23 rushes for 146 yards and a touchdown and three catches for 40 yards as the Bengals lost 27–19.
-During Week 15 against the New England Patriots, Mixon finished with 25 rush attempts for 136 rushing yards as the Bengals lost 34–13.
-In Week 17 against the Cleveland Browns, Mixon rushed 26 times for 162 yards and two touchdowns during the 33–23 win.
+In Week 3 against the Bills, Mixon rushed 15 times for 61 yards and caught two passes for 34 yards and a touchdown as the Bengals lost 21–17.
+In Week 10 against the Ravens, Mixon rushed a season high 30 times for 114 yards in the 49–13 loss.
+In Week 11 against the Raiders, Mixon rushed 15 times for 86 yards and his first rushing touchdown of the season in the 17–10 loss.
+In Week 14 against the Browns, Mixon finished the game with 23 rushes for 146 yards and a touchdown and three catches for 40 yards as the Bengals lost 27–19.
+During Week 15 against the Patriots, Mixon finished with 25 rush attempts for 136 rushing yards as the Bengals lost 34–13.
+In Week 17 against the Browns, Mixon rushed 26 times for 162 yards and two touchdowns during the 33–23 win.
 In the 2019 season, Mixon finished with 1,137 rushing yards and five rushing touchdowns to go along with 35 receptions for 287 receiving yards and three receiving touchdowns.

 2020

 On September 1, 2020, Mixon signed a four-year, $48 million contract extension with the Bengals through the 2024 season.
-In Week 4, against the Jacksonville Jaguars, Mixon had 25 carries for 151 rushing yards and two rushing touchdowns to go along with six receptions for 30 receiving yards and one receiving touchdown during the 33–25 win.
+In Week 4, against the Jaguars, Mixon had 25 carries for 151 rushing yards and two rushing touchdowns to go along with six receptions for 30 receiving yards and one receiving touchdown during the 33–25 win.
 Mixon was named the AFC Offensive Player of the Week for his performance in Week 4.
 In Week 6, he suffered a foot injury and missed the next three games before being placed on injured reserve on November 21, 2020.
 In the 2020 season, Mixon finished with 428 rushing yards and three rushing touchdowns to go along with 21 receptions for 138 receiving yards and a receiving touchdown in six games.